 UN appoints Adeosun into pension fund investment committee

-The United Nations has appointed Minister of Finance, Mrs Kemi Adeosun into the Investments Committee of the United Nations Joint Staff Pension Fund (UNJSPF).
-In a statement signed by the Adeosun’s Special Adviser, Media and Communication, Mr Oluyinka Akintunde, on Sunday in Abuja, the minister would serve a one-year term effective from January 1, 2018.
-According to the […]
+According to the statement, Adeosun has accepted her appointment into the UN committee.
+(NAN)

-The post UN appoints Adeosun into pension fund investment committee appeared first on The Herald Nigeria Newspaper.
+The post UN appoints Adeosun into pension fund investment committee appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share